 Light-Emitting Diode (LED) Treatments

-If you have extremely sensitive skin or just want to treat a minor blemish, wrinkle, or mark, some spas and resorts offer LED (light-emitting diode) photofacials.
+If you have extremely sensitive skin or just want to treat a minor blemish, wrinkle, or mark, some spas and resorts offer LED photofacials.
 Usually referred to as light therapy or LED treatment, LED photofacials are painless, cool, and relaxing, and unlike laser treatments carry no risk of burning.

 An LED photo facial is a very gentle treatment that uses narrow spectrum light to boost collagen, which creates plumper, younger-looking skin, or to kill the bacteria that causes acne.
+This type of photo facial is more likely to be found in a day spa with a serious focus on aesthetics and is usually offered as either part of a facial or a stand-alone treatment.

 However, you will need to book a series of treatments to achieve the best results; most estheticians recommend six LED photofacials with one to two weeks between each appointment.
 After that, you should maintain a daily skin regimen and return for regular treatments every month or two.

-LED photo facials are a good choice for people who want to boost collagen or treat acne, and medical research in the field has proven that this type of treatment can restore facial tissue.
+LED photofacials are a good choice for people who want to boost collagen or treat acne, and medical research in the field has proven that this type of treatment can restore facial tissue.
 While the results won’t be as dramatic as plastic surgery, it’s a gentler, more natural, and less expensive way to rejuvenate and tighten aging skin.